July 15, 2024

 When we asked our au pairs what they looked for in a host family’s profile while matching, they had lots to say.
 Some au pairs answered the question generally while some looked for more specific pieces of information.
 Either way, what you do (and don’t) include in your host family profile will definitely impact whether or not your ideal candidate accepts an invitation to join your family.
 You'll want to point out what an au pair will love about your family and community while also painting a realistic picture of what an au pair can expect once they arrive.
 The following are some tips for creating a profile that will help you attract an au pair that is right for you.

-1. Make the effort to complete your profile
+1. Take time to complete your profile

 2. Be truthful

-We demand that au pairs be absolutely truthful in their applications, and host families should commit to doing the same.
-Do not glamorize your situation to attract more au pair candidates.
-As María, an au pair from Mexico, recommends, “Just [tell] the truth.”
-If an au pair is put off by your family’s rules, home, weekly schedule, etc., better to have her say no outright so you can find a candidate whose expectations and values are more in tune with your own.
+Au pairs glamorize your situation to attract more au pair candidates.
+As María, an au pair from Mexico, shares, “If an au pair is put off by your family’s rules, home, or schedule, it's better to have them say no right away."
+Spend more time looking for a candidate whose expectations and values are more in tune with your own.

 3. Upload lots of photos